k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 Fabric's Change Data Capture (CDC) solution notifies external systems about data changes published via Kafka and also offers cross-instance Search capabilities through its built-in integration with Elasticsearch.

 When defining LU in the Fabric Studio, selected tables and columns can be set to publish CDC messages each time they are updated.
-For example, to notify an external consumer system about a customer's change of address, the following columns are defined as CDC indexes in the ADDRESS table in the CUSTOMER LU:
+For example, to notify an external consumer system about a customer's change of address, the following columns are defined as CDC columns in the ADDRESS table in the CUSTOMER LU:

 -  STATE
 -  CITY
 -  STREET
 -  HOUSE_NO
 -  ZIP_CODE

-A specific CDC message is generated each time a specific CDC indexed column is updated.
+A specific CDC message is generated for each type of change on the CDC columns.

 Fabric has the following CDC messages:
 <table>